-Send this CSR to the certificate authority server for it to approve.
+Send this CSR file over to the certificate authority for it to approve.
+E.g.

-On our certificate authority server, we are going to sign the request we just received in order to give the requester our backing.
+On our certificate authority server, we now need use the request to generate a signed certificate, in order to give the requestor our "backing".

-If The Requester Is A Docker Host (Server)
+If The Requestor Is A Docker Host (Server)

-If the requester is from a server that has a fixed IP and will be hosting containers, then create an extension file first with the following.
-This will add the requesters various IPs (public and private) to the certificate so that they can be verified against these.
+If the requestor is from a server that has a fixed IP and will be hosting containers, then create an extension file first with the following content.
+This will add the requestor's various IP addresses (public and private) to the certificate so that they can be verified against these.

 echo subjectAltName = IP:10.10.10.20,IP:192.168.1.3 > extfile.cnf

-On the other hand, if the requester is a client with no fixed IP that you wish to authenticate when connecting to a docker host, then use the following instead.
+On the other hand, if the requestor is a client with no fixed IP that you wish to authenticate when connecting to a Docker host, then use the following instead.
 This is typical for your laptop that you wish to send commands to your hosts from.

 echo extendedKeyUsage = clientAuth > extfile.cnf